 One-hit wonders aren't a phenomenon reserved for the music world.
-There have been many one-hit wonder actors over the years – talented and seemingly promising young actors who quickly faded after their big break.
+There have been many one-hit wonder actors over the years - talented and seemingly promising young performers who quickly faded after their big break.
 While being remembered as a single character in a single project can undoubtedly be a challenge to parlay into a successful, long-term career, actors who had just one big role often hold a special place in our collective heart.

 Credits: Clueless, Batman & Robin, Blast from the Past, Excess Baggage

-Birthplace: Huntington, Huntington, New York, United States of America
+Birthplace: Huntington, New York, USA

 Credits: The Karate Kid, My Cousin Vinny, The Karate Kid, Part II, The Karate Kid, + more